NadaMu/ExploreWeather-DAND/README.md

 **Exploring Weather Trends**

-About comparing Riyadh city temperature with global temperature and study their relationship.
+comparing Riyadh city temperature with global temperature and study their relationship.
 By visualize the data using R.